 Adding Patio Doors in an Existing Wall

 What a difference a door makes.
-It’s a bold move to replace a window with a patio door and one that pays off handsomely in livability.
+It’s a bold move to replace a window and adding a patio door and one that pays off handsomely in livability.
 When it’s time to upgrade your old windows, be strategic and look at your home with a fresh eye.
 Are there rooms in your home that can be visibly enhanced with a different style window or door?
-Adding patio doors in an existing wall is not difficult.
+Adding sliding patio doors in an existing wall is not difficult.
 Check out this project in the West Chicago suburbs.

 West Chicago Project Before